 Ban or strictly limit junk fees for credit insurance and other add-on products.
-High-cost lenders often try to slip in add-ons, such as various types of insurance or debt cancellation products, as a way to increase the costs of a loan and the lender's corresponding revenue.24 These costs, for products that are often of little value,25 may slide under the borrower's radar, because they do not have to be reflected in the APR that federal law requires lenders to disclose if the products are voluntary.
-But many lenders lead borrowers to believe that insurance and other add-ons are required and use those fees to pad rates in states that have rate limits.26 States should either require the cost of add-on products to be included in the APR cap, or place strict limits on them.27
+Highcost lenders often try to slip in add-ons, such as various types of insurance or debt cancellation products, as a way to increase the costs of a loan and the lender's corresponding revenue.
+These costs, for products that are often of little value, may slide under the borrower's radar, because they do not have to be reflected in the APR that federal law requires lenders to disclose if the products are voluntary.
+But many lenders lead borrowers to believe that insurance and other add-ons are required and use those fees to pad rates in states that have rate limits.
+States should either require the cost of add-on products to be included in the APR cap, or place strict limits on them.

 Ensure that the consumer can afford to repay the loan.
 The longer the loan, the more likely the borrower will have trouble repaying the loan in full.
 Consumers may be able to rob Peter to pay Paul to cover high payments for a few months but income volatility, unexpected expenses, and the cumulative burden of payments month after month often make it difficult to sustain payments to the end of the loan term.
-When interest rates are high on a longer-term loan, the lender has weak incentives to underwrite properly, as the lender will recover the entire principal and a profit even if the borrower defaults long before the end of the term.
+When interest rates are

+States should impose a duty on lenders to meaningfully evaluate whether the consumer can afford to repay the loan in full while covering other expenses without reborrowing. high on a longer-term loan, the lender has weak incentives to underwrite properly, as the lender will recover the entire principal and a profit even if the borrower defaults long before the end of the term.
 For example, with a \$10,000 five-year loan at 60% (allowed in Georgia), after just 19 payments the borrower will have repaid the full \$10,000, but will still have 41 more payments to make, totaling another \$21,659.
 After 26 months, the borrower will have repaid the full \$10,000 plus interest at a reasonable rate of 12%-yet will still have another 34 payments to make, totaling another \$17,961.